Big Brother 16 (American season): Summary

 Following Joey's eviction, the HoH competition called BB Rager was played.
 The object was to walk across a balance beam and carry six kegs to the other side.
 Amber was crowned the first HoH with seven girls competing, and Cody was originally crowned the second HoH with seven guys competing.
 However, after a review of the tape, it was determined that Cody had stepped off the beam and was disqualified.
 Devin was subsequently crowned the second HoH.
 That night, Devin and Amber received their HoH room and read their letters.
 Seeing his daughter's picture, Devin felt bad about his gameplay and apologized to Donny.
 He then held a house meeting telling everyone how he had falsely accused Donny and had forced Caleb to nominate him.
 Brittany realized that what Caleb had said about nominating those who fell first was a lie and said so.
 During a Bomb Squad chat, Frankie and Caleb told Devin that what he said had "thrown Caleb under the bus."
 They also informed him about what Brittany had said, which made her his prime target.
 At the nomination ceremony, Devin nominated Paola and Brittany.
 Then Amber nominated Hayden and Nicole.
 Before the Battle of the Block, Devin secretly asked Paola to throw the competition, vowing she would be safe if he wins the power of veto.
 On Day 14, Hayden and Nicole competed against Paola and Brittany in the We Did What?!
 Battle of the Block competition.
 The nominees were asked a question, then shown a slideshow.
 Next they had to search for the answer in the slides.
 If a HouseGuest buzzed in with the correct answer, they scored a point for their team.
 After each round, the team who scored the point gave a distraction, such as beer goggles or a leaky beer helmet, to the other team.
-An incorrect answer resulted in the other team gaining a point, and their team receiving the distraction.
+An incorrect answer resulted in the other team gaining a point and their team receiving the distraction.
 The first team to four points won.
-Hayden and Nicole won the Battle of the Block, resulting in Amber being dethroned, Devin being the HoH for the week and Brittany and Paola remaining on the block.
+Hayden and Nicole won the Battle of the Block, resulting in Amber being dethroned, Devin being the HoH for the week, and Brittany and Paola remaining on the block.
 Later in the week, Caleb revealed to Devin that the members of the Bomb Squad were planning on keeping Brittany over Paola, which caused Devin to have another house meeting where Zach admitted to wanting Devin out of the house.
-At the veto competition, called Big Brother Galaxy, Zach, Derrick and Amber were chosen to compete, with Donny as the host.
-Devin won and Brittany pleaded for him to use the veto on her, noting their similarities as being single parents.
-At the veto meeting, Devin granted Brittany another week in the Big Brother house and used the POV on her, breaking the deal with Paola, and nominating Zach in her place.
-On Day 21, Paola was evicted from the house by a 10–2 vote, with only Donny and Jocasta voting for Zach.
+At the veto competition, called Big Brother Galaxy, Zach, Derrick, and Amber were chosen to compete, with Donny as the host.
+Devin won, and Brittany pleaded for him to use the veto on her, noting their similarities as being single parents.
+At the veto meeting, Devin used the POV on her, breaking the deal with Paola and nominating Zach in her place.
+On Day 21, Paola was evicted from the house by 10–2, with Donny and Jocasta voting for Zach.